somasekar278/universal-agent-template/docs/LEARNING_PATH.md

 - `evaluation/` - Benchmarking suite

 ### Level 5 Resources
+- `agents/a2a/` - Official A2A protocol integration
+- https://github.com/a2aproject/A2A - Official A2A GitHub
+- https://a2a-protocol.org/ - A2A Protocol documentation
 - `agents/mcp_client.py` - MCP integration
 - `memory/embeddings.py` - Semantic embeddings
 - `uc_registry/` - Unity Catalog